AtomXxXx/RK-Integrator/README.md

 Numerical Integration by Runge Kutta method.

-This works only for first order differential equations.
+This supports first order and second order differential equations.

-MyForm.h and MyForm.cpp displays a graph using windows forms.
+RKForm.h and RKForm.cpp displays a graph using windows forms.